45 Best Crumbl Cookies Ranked

 On to the filling.
 The pumpkin is somewhere between a custard and a mousse, thick but still rather light.
 It's also light on the spice, so do with that what you will.
 That tiny whipped cream rosette on top is the icing on the cake — cookies, pie, cakes, all are welcome here.

-Strawberries, blueberries, apples; those fruits are safe bets and don't really make anyone bat an eye (even though no one's saying they're not delicious; try the seasonal Caramel Apple, that gorgeous Blueberry Cheesecake or the warming Blueberry Muffin, or the winsome Strawberry Shortcake).
+Strawberries, blueberries, apples — those fruits are safe bets and don't really make anyone bat an eye (even though no one's saying they're not delicious; try the seasonal Caramel Apple, that gorgeous Blueberry Cheesecake, the warming Blueberry Muffin, or the winsome Strawberry Shortcake).
 But mango, and mango incorporated into every element of the finished cookie like this, is a bold move.

 And tangy frozen yogurt is much less in use than its ice cream cousin, but it paired nicely with the fruity freshness of mango.
 Bold, yes, but it worked.
 Well, mostly worked, anyhow, because due to supply issues, it was only available for a few days rather than the whole week.
 So sad.
 It just means it will be that much more rewarding when it returns to the menu.

-Look over here, it's everything delectable about a cinnamon bun swirled into a cookie.
+Look over here!
+It's everything delectable about a cinnamon bun swirled into a cookie.
 Much will be debated, debunked, and dished out about breakfast foods turned into cookies later on and over the course of this exhaustive list.
-But at least when it comes to things like pancakes, French toast, waffles, cereal, etc. they're all pretty universally defined as breakfast.
+But at least when it comes to things like pancakes, French toast, waffles, and cereal, they're all pretty universally defined as breakfast.
 Now with cinnamon buns it gets a little dicey (or maybe spicy?
 Cinnamon-spicy?
 Anyway, moving on.)

 A cinnamon bun especially with its cream cheese icing melting into the warm oven-baked yeast roll toes the line between breakfast and dessert.
 Some may argue that it's entirely dessert, and they would have a very good point.
 Crumbl's inspired interpretation, Cinnamon Swirl, is all dessert: a warm vanilla sugar cookie topped with cinnamon sugar and cream cheese frosting.
 But if eating it for breakfast is wrong, well, no one wants to be right.
 Right?

 Says one Instagram follower enthusiastically, "OMG I had this last week IT WAS BOM!!!!
 Best cookie ever!!!"
 Cries another into the abyss, "I need more churro cookies!!"
 Reports yet another Crumbl consumer, "Incredible on so many levels."
 How can you argue with praise like that?
-Taking a simple cinnamon cookie up a notch, Churro adds a little update inspired by the trendy fried treat so commonly found at state fairs and amusement parks like Disneyland.
+Taking a simple cinnamon cookie up a notch, Churro adds a little update inspired by the trendy fried treat so commonly found at state fairs and amusement parks like Disneyland, which has some amazing recipes of its own.

 According to BBC Travel, the origins of the actual churro are complex, with several countries claiming its invention as their own.
 This debate, fortunately, does not exist when it comes to Crumbl's cookie take on it: The Churro cookie is 100% Crumbl.